ssomers/Bron-Kerbosch/README.md

 ## Set data structures

-All algorithms operate heavily on and with sets.
+All algorithms work heavily with sets.
 Some languages allow picking at compile time among various generic set implementations and compare their performance.

 ### Rust